rloredo/git-jira/README.md

 - Dropdown (single choice)
 - Checkbox (multiple choice)

+You can also create a branch from an existing issue, using the issue code (TP-XX).
+For this, use `git jira branch -k <issue_key>`

+### List

+Use `git jira list` to list issues and their branches.
+By default, it list all issues in planned.
+You can use the flag `-s` or `--status` to change this behaviour.

+### Status

+Use `git jira status` to check the status of an issue specified in a branch.
+If you're in a branch `TP-10-issue-summary` this command will show you the info related to the Jira issue `TP-10`.
+In the future you will be able to update the status and add comments using this command.

 ## Caveats

 `git jira --help` won't work.
 To see the global help, run `git jira` or `git-jira --help`